This story is about the collision of three random things.

 I'm pretty sure she was yanking my chain, too.
 But the point was made.

-You think that money is yours, do you?
+You think that money is yours

 And I don't know where to go with that.
 The closer this money got to reality, the more my brain entertained thoughts of getting something for myself.
 After all, this money was "off budget."